scottwedge/Andela_BootCamp_Labs/README.md

 ### Requirements

 No special requirements.
 You can run the python files using idle.
+Note that all the files are written for Python 3.x and above.

 ### Configuration